 The firm also represents debtors seeking to reorganize under Chapter 11 of the Bankruptcy Code.
 In these complicated cases, we have successfully assisted our clients in the reorganization process, and have obtained confirmation orders permitting our clients to exit bankruptcy with a fresh start and allowing the business not only to continue but to prosper and grow.

 Our lawyers have served as trustees, receivers, examiners, counsel to trustees, counsel to creditors’ committees and counsel to debtors and debtors-in-possession.
 Legal advice to our banking, leasing, contractor, savings and loan, manufacturing, retail and developer clients faced with an insolvency problem is buttressed by knowledge that can only be gained by substantial experience in representing both creditors and debtors.
-The Insolvency Group’s lawyers have shared their knowledge by speaking at seminars for other lawyers and to accountant groups, and have published articles on insolvency and debtor-creditor issues.
+The Bankruptcy/Insolvency Group’s lawyers have shared their knowledge by speaking at seminars for other lawyers and to accountant groups, and have published articles on insolvency and debtor-creditor issues.

 Our technical experience in this complicated area of practice, in combination with our considerable and extensive litigation capacity, makes us uniquely qualified to represent a client with virtually any bankruptcy or insolvency-related problem.